bshoshany/thread-pool/README.md

 Note that the lambda function we passed to `submit_sequence()` has the signature `[](int)`, with an unnamed `int` argument, as it does not make use of the sequence index, which will be a number in the range `[0, 4)`.
 This is an easy way to simply submit the same task multiple times.

-**Warning:** Exceptions thrown by thread initialization functions must not throw any exceptions, as that will result in program termination.
+**Warning:** Thread initialization functions must not throw any exceptions, as that will result in program termination.
 Any exceptions must be handled explicitly within the function.

 ### Thread cleanup functions